CavadaLorenzo/LogViewer/README.md

 ### v1.1
 Now the script is able to parse vsftpd log written in standard ftpd xferlog format.
 The default location is also changed.
 Now is in /home/USER/Desktop/vsftpd/vsftpd.log

+### v2.0
+Now the script can read form N files stored in the same directory.
+It will create a thread for each file for real-time reading